Stivius/gst-opengl-snap/README.md

 To build the following code you need to do the following:
 1. Clone repo
 2. Install snapcraft `sudo snap install snapcraft --classic`.
 Note: better to use at least snapcraft v4
-3. `snapcraft` from the root project folder
+3. `snapcraft` in `core18` or `core20` folder
 4. `sudo snap install --dangerous gst-test_1.0_amd64.snap`
-5. Run `gst-test videotestsrc ! glupload ! glfiltercube ! gtkglsink` to test if it's reproducible on your device.
+5. Run `gst-test-coreCORE_VERSION videotestsrc ! glupload ! glfiltercube ! gtkglsink` to test if it's reproducible on your device where `CORE_VERSION` is `18` or `20` depending on your build.
 If it fails you should get the similar output:
 ```
 Setting pipeline to PAUSED ...
 ERROR: Pipeline doesn't want to pause.